SamiiRoebuck/research-blog/content/blog/competitor-analysis/leedsbins.md

 ### _Fix_

-Kerbit will implement is own system of letting users know what items can be recycled and where they can be recycled rather than using a system that is already flawed
+Kerbit will implement its own system of letting users know what items can be recycled and where they can be recycled rather than using a system that is already flawed

 ---

 ### _Issue_

-The design of Leeds Bins is relatively uninspired, it looks rather generic and it's very interesting to look at.
+The design of Leeds Bins is relatively uninspired, it looks rather generic and it's not very interesting to look at.
 The colour palette used is not very good, it consists of quite a bright orange, a contrasting blue and a dark grey.

 ### _Fix_